0330 822 0505

 When you apply for a mortgage, it impacts your credit report.

-Even if your application was declined due to flood risk, it’s important to remember that multiple applications for finance in a short space of time can reflect negatively on your credit rating.
+Even if your application was declined due to flood risk, it’s important to remember that multiple applications for finance in a short time can negatively affect your credit rating.

-Before you try to re-apply, download your credit reports and have a good look to see whether there’s any inaccuracies or outdated information that could be affecting your chances and make sure it’s removed.
+Before you try to reapply, download your credit reports and have a good look to see whether there are any inaccuracies or outdated information that could be affecting your chances.
+Then, make sure it’s removed.

 3. Speak to an expert

-If you’ve been unsuccessful with your application due to the risk of flooding, speaking to a broker who specialises in getting mortgages under such circumstances could be a very shrewd move.
+If you’ve been unsuccessful with your application due to the risk of flooding, speaking to a broker specialising in getting mortgages under such circumstances could be a very shrewd move.

-Not only can they boost your chances of mortgage approval, they can also assist you to get property insurance from a reputable provider to cover you from the risks of floods.
+They can boost your chances of mortgage approval and assist you in getting property insurance from a reputable provider to cover you from the risks of floods.

-Our free broker-matching service will make sure that you are put in touch with the right kind of expert for your situation.
+Our free broker-matching service will ensure that you are connected with the right expert for your situation.

-This can give your application a significant uplift and increase the chances of dealing with the right lender to deal with such cases.
+This can significantly enhance your application and increase your chances of dealing with the right lender for such cases.

 Flood insurance

-This is simply an insurance policy you can take out to help cover costs in a situation where flooding occurs.
+This is simply an insurance policy you can take out to help cover costs in a flood situation.

-Flood damage to properties can be a really expensive mess to deal with and insurers might charge higher premiums to cover the potentially high repair costs.
-Some insurers might not even wish to cover the property at all in high risk cases.
+Flood damage to properties can be a really expensive mess, and insurers might charge higher premiums to cover the potentially high repair costs.
+In high-risk cases, some insurers might not even wish to cover the property at all.

-You will, however, still have plenty of options and paths you can take.
-But your lender may require policies to meet certain standards, and some insurers may offer more competitive prices than others.
+However, you will still have plenty of options and paths to take.
+However, your lender may require policies to meet certain standards, and some insurers may offer more competitive prices than others.

-If the property you’re looking to buy is located in a high, or even medium risk, zone, it’s important you get the right insurance policy to make sure you’re completely covered.
+If the property you’re looking to buy is located in a high—or even medium-risk zone, it’s important that you get the right insurance policy to ensure your complete coverage.

 Get matched with a flood risk mortgage specialist